 A 401(k) is a retirement savings plan that is offered by companies to their employees.
 Employees can save a small percentage of money from their paychecks before taxes are deducted.
 401(k) plans are beneficial in helping people save for the future.If you want to maintain your standard of living after retirement, then you need to start saving money now as part of your retirement planning.
 A 401(k) is just one of the effective ways through which you can do that.
 There are two types of 401(k); one is a defined benefit plan and the other is a defined contribution plan.

 A defined benefit plan, as the name suggests, is a plan in which all the benefits that you are offered are defined.
 It is often referred to as a pension plan.
 The workplace or employer offers to pay a specified amount of money to people who retire, given that they meet certain criteria.
 This plan offers monthly benefits to retirees for the rest of their lives.
 The benefits usually depend on the services and salary of the individual.
 It is a good plan as employees know how much they will be getting beforehand.

-The workplace can restrict employees from being eligible for the plan if they have worked for less than a year, if they’re part-time workers, non-US citizens, union members, etc.
+The workplace can restrict employees from being eligible for the plan if they have worked for less than a year, are part-time workers, are non-US citizens or are union members

 Filing a 401(k)

 Most companies let you file for a 401(k) as soon as you join the company.
 You can increase or decrease your contributions at any time.
 You also need to select a beneficiary who will inherit the money when you die.
 If you are married, then your spouse is automatically appointed the beneficiary.
 It is important to work with your Human Resources department at your employer to fully understand your 401(k) options.